 Treatment of skin lesions depends on the underlying cause and may include:

-Bubonic plague is treated with antibiotics and supportive care.
+Antibiotics and supportive care.
 Strict quarantine is necessary for cats to prevent the spread of infection.

-Blastomycosis is treated with systemic anti-fungal medication and supportive care.
+Systemic anti-fungal medication and supportive care.

 Painkillers to relieve pain, severe cases may require surgery to remove damaged tissue